The writing app that works

 Will it write my whole book for me?

-It writes full chapter drafts from your brief, your voice profile, and your plan.
-You steer the creative direction, edit, and refine.
+It drafts scene by scene from your brief, your voice profile, and your plan.
+Each scene is aware of what came before it.
+You steer the creative direction, edit individual scenes or whole chapters, run another pass, or start a new version.
 Think of it as a collaborator who sounds like you, not an autopilot.

 Can I bring in an existing manuscript?

 Yes.
-Import a .docx or .txt file with chapter markers. bookmoth reads what you've written, generates chapter summaries, and the editor picks up where you left off.
-Your existing prose becomes the foundation.
+Import a .docx or .txt file with chapter markers, or paste in an existing outline and bookmoth will structure it into scenes for you.
+Either way, the editor picks up where you left off.
+Your existing work becomes the foundation.

 Is my work private?